 The parol evidence rule dictates that where the intention of the parties has been reduced to writing, there is a general presumption that a written contract contains all of the terms of the agreement between the parties.
 It is generally not permissible to adduce extrinsic evidence, whether oral or written, either to show what the parties’ intention was in entering that contract, or to contradict, vary or add to the terms of the written agreement (including implied terms).
 The parol evidence rule is subject to some exceptions, further details of which are set out below.

-The parol evidence
+The parol evidence rule applies not only

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.